ronny-rentner/UltraDict/README.md

 big enough for the full dump.
 Afterwards the streaming buffer is reset.
 All other users of the dict will automatically load the full dump and continue streaming updates.

-`serializer`: Use a different serialized from the default pickle, e. g. marshal, dill, json.
+`serializer`: Use a different serialized from the default pickle, e. g. marshal, dill, jsons.
 The module or object provided must support the methods *loads()* and *dumps()*

 `shared_lock`: When writing to the same dict at the same time from multiple, independent processes,